tanghao-xiaomi/docs/Getting_Started/Debugging_Vela_with_Vela_Emulator.md

     }
     ```

-    If you go back to the File Explorer view (Ctrl+Shift+E), you'll see that VS Code has created a `.vscode` folder and added the `launch.json` file to your workspace.
+   If you go back to the File Explorer view (Ctrl+Shift+E), you will see that Visual Studio Code has created a “.vscode” folder and added the “launch.json” file to the workspace.

-5. Launch openvela Emulator with the `-s` and `-S` options to use gdb.
+5. Launch openvela Emulator with the “-s” and “-S” options to use GDB.

-    ```
+    ```bash
     ./emulator.sh vela -qemu -S -s
     ```

 6. Start a debug session.

-    In order to start a debug session, first select the configuration named Launch Program using the Configuration dropdown in the Run and Debug view. select `Debug openvela`, start your debug session with F5.
+   To start a debug session, use the “Configuration” drop-down list in the Run and Debug view and select the “Debug openvela” configuration.After setting the startup configuration, use `F5` to start a debug session.